 There are no peak time restrictions on using the Young Scot Card to buy a weekly or monthly season ticket.

-Find out more from National Rail.
+Find out more about terms and conditions from National Rail.

 To get the vouchers you will need to have a Young Scot National Entitlement Card, so if you don’t have one yet, or need a replacement, then check out the Get Your Card section on this website or phone the Young Scot InfoLine on 0808 801 0338.